Skip to main content

 4. Confirm the deletion

-Once revoked, the token and all its attenuated derivatives immediately stop working.
-Ensure your applications are updated before revoking.
+Once revoked, the token and all its attenuated derivatives stop working immediately.
+Update your applications before revoking.

 Troubleshooting